nvim-telescope/telescope.nvim/README.md

   attach_mappings = function(prompt_bufnr)
     -- This will replace goto_file_selection_edit no mather on which key it is mapped by default actions.goto_file_selection_edit:replace(function()
+      local entry = actions.get_selected_entry()
+      actions.close(prompt_bufnr)
+      print(vim.inspect(entry))
       -- Code here
     end)

-    -- You can also enhance an action with post and post action which will run before of after an action actions.goto_file_selection_split:enhance ({
+    -- You can also enhance an action with pre and post action which will run before of after an action actions.goto_file_selection_split:enhance ({
       pre = function()
       -- Will run before actions.goto_file_selection_split